sajidhamdard/system-design/Load-Balancer.md

 ---

-If you want, I can also give you a **1-slide visual diagram** of both — want that?
-I can make it.

-Great — **now you’re diving deep into the internals**, and understanding this will make you really confident.

-Let’s break it **step-by-step and crystal clear** —
 → *“How does Kubernetes Service distribute requests to backend Pods?
 Is it equal?
 Round robin?
 Random?”*

----

 ## **Short answer**